LuciferSharma/Cat-Dog-Detector-Flutter/README.md

 # cat_dog_identifier

-Differentiate between dogs and cats from mobile app using tensorflowlite
+Differentiate between dogs and cats from mobile app using tensorflowlite package in flutter.

+You can either take a picture or select from the gallery and you will get the desired answer.

 ## Getting Started